Bruce Scott OAM

 Bruce has been self-employed and an employer for 30 + years in his own businesses.
 He has extensive experience living and working with very remote communities and understands their unique social needs.
 He has had experience in probity and governance, financial monitoring and budgeting in cash and accrual standards as well as asset management and capital depreciation.
 Bruce also brings to the organization extensive experience in ICT consultation, communications infrastructure planning, network development and telecommunications services rollout to regional and remote areas.

 Bruce’s community and local government service included representing his local government area as well as a broader regional local government area, which spans 400,000km² or one quarter the area of Queensland.
 This representation gave Bruce extensive experience in community consultation, infrastructure planning and responsible fiscal management.
-Bruce has represented these areas at delegations to the Queensland and Australian governments, government owned corporations and major privately owned corporations.
+Bruce has represented these areas at delegations to the Queensland and Australian governments, government owned corporations and major privately-owned corporations.

-Bruce’s involvement with the Central West Hospital and Health Service has given him a great insight into how good local knowledge, involving the workforce and community in the health planning and delivery process and collective discussion, relays to better decision-making and a better outcome for the health and wellbeing of the central west region.
+Bruce’s involvement with the Central West Hospital and Health Service gave him a great insight into how good local knowledge, involving the workforce and community in the health planning and delivery process and collective discussion, relays to better decision-making and a better outcome for the health and wellbeing of the central west region.

 Bruce has undertaken professional development through the Australian Institute of Company Directors, UHY Haines Norton Chartered Accountants and others in probity, board governance, risk management, financial management and the management of conflicts-of-interest.